59 Low Growing Perennial Plants For Garden Edges and Borders

 Pussytoes are typically grown for their velvety leaves, but they also have white to pale pink flowers that gardeners love.

-The most attractive quality about Pussytoes is their leaves, which have a velvety feel and grow along the ground.
+The most attractive quality about pussytoes is their leaves, which have a velvety feel and grow along the ground.
 They do flower in the spring, with the stalks the white or pink flowers sit on growing as high as one foot.

 Roman Chamomile